matthieuSolente/wcag-for-email/README.md

 Designer, Content Editor

 Contrast (Minimum) ([1.4.3](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html))<br/>
 Text or images of text should stand out against a background by meeting a color contrast ratio of 4.5:1.
-For large text, the ratio is 3:1.v
+For large text, the ratio is 3:1.<br/>
 Designer

 Resize Text ([1.4.4](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html))<br/>
-All text can be resized up to 200% without negatively affecting the ability to read content or use functions.v Designer, Developper
+All text can be resized up to 200% without negatively affecting the ability to read content or use functions.<br/>
+Designer, Developper

 Images of Text ([1.4.5](https://www.w3.org/WAI/WCAG21/Understanding/images-of-text))<br/>